De Bruyne: Man City 'getting better and better'

 Amid the euphoria of Tuesday's win, there nonetheless remains a big question mark over City's defending.
 In the absence of club captain Vincent Kompany, the central defensive pairing of John Stones and Nicolas Otamendi has come under particular scrutiny.

-Stones, another big money signing, suggests the criticism is often unwarranted, though admits his culpability for Monaco's third goal, when he was outfoxed by Radamel Falcao.
+Stones, another big-money signing, suggests the criticism is often unwarranted, though admits his culpability for Monaco's third goal, when he was outfoxed by Radamel Falcao.

-"Just the one action when Falcao got past me," says Stones.
+"Just the one action when Falcao got past me," Stones said.
 "The one vs. one I could have done a lot better ...
 I think apart from that we were quite solid and defended quite well.

 "I try hard in training to work on it.
 I think there was an element of luck involved but that's what happens, it works harshly against me.